nikhilgoenkatech/Dynatrace_as_Orchestrator/README.md

+⚠️ Please note contains open source and not being actively maintained or officially maintained.

 # Resources for setting up Dynatrace as Orchestrator for Jenkins
 This folder contains all the inventories required to setup Dynatrace as Orchestrator.